TimberToe/jbl-chat/API_design.md

  - [GET] rooms/
    - lists rooms you are part of
  - [POST] rooms/ - Create a room
-    - users[] - other users to create the room with.
-Yourself always a part of the room??
+    - users[] - users to create the room with
  - [GET] rooms/{id}
     - information about the room
-       - Name (default: the users first names in a list)
  - [GET] rooms/{id}/messages
-    - Paginated result of messages ordered by newest first
+    - result of messages ordered by newest first
  - [POST] rooms/{id}/messages
     - Make a message